decred/dcrpool/README.md

 the address provided in the username to create an account, all other connected miners with the same address set will contribute work to that account.

+As a contingency, the pool maintains a backup of the database (`backup.kv`), created on shutdown in the same directory as the database itself.

 The user interface of the pool provides public access to statistics and pool account data.
 Users of the pool can access all payments, mined blocks by the account and also work contributed by clients of the account via the interface.